uw-maccosslab/uw-maccosslab.github.io/index.md

 - **Tissue-specific metabolomic signatures for a doublesex model of reduced sexual dimorphism** - Royal Society Open Science, July 2025

 ## Quantitative Proteomics Services
 The MacCoss lab offers a number of mass spectrometry based proteomics services.
 These range from biofluid proteomics, targeted assay development, etc...
-Some information about these services see [here](https://panoramaweb.org/Services/).
+For information about these services see [here](https://panoramaweb.org/Services/).
 Email at services[at]maccosslab[dot]org for mroe information

 ## Nunn Lab
 We share lab space and resources with [Brook Nunn's lab](https://www.environmentalproteomics.org/) here in the Department of Genome Sciences.
 The focus in the Nunn lab is to use mass spectrometry-based proteomics as a tool to understand a variety of environmental questions- from proteins preserved in sediments of the deep sea to the adaptation of bacteria cells to subzero temperatures.